ferideikbaldurmus/ferideikbaldurmus/README.md

 <!--
 **ferideikbaldurmus/ferideikbaldurmus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on Front-End and Data Science
-- 🌱 I’m currently learning JavaScript and Python
-- 📫 How to reach me: ferideikbaldurmus@gmail.com

 <h2 align="left">Hi 👋🏻, I'm Feride İkbal Durmuş</h2>

 ###